Golf betting tips: Preview and tips for the 2021 Houston Open

 “This is going to be a week that I’ll never, never forget, regardless what happens the rest of my career.
 I feel very fortunate beyond words.”Lanto Griffin

 All elements to his game was on point.
 He finished inside the Top 10 for both Strokes Gained Tee-To-Green and Strokes Gained Putting.
 Other stats for the tournament include T46 for Driving Accuracy, 7th for Driving Distance, T48 for GIR and 1st for Putts per GIR.

-In 2018, Ian Poulter sank a 20-foot birdie on the 18th hole to force a playoff with Beau Hossler.
+The 2018 edition of the tournament saw Ian Poulter sink a 20-foot birdie on the 18th hole to force a playoff with Beau Hossler.
 He sealed the victory with a par on the first extra hole and secured the final berth in the Masters that year.
 It was the Englishman’s third victory on Tour and first since the 2012 WGC HSBC Champions.

 Tee-to-green is where Poulter excelled and in particular on approach.
 He finished the week 3rd in the Strokes Gained Approach-The-Green category, gaining 7.231 strokes on the field average for the week.
 Other stats for the week include 3rd for Driving Accuracy, 61st for Driving Distance, T4 for GIR and 15th for Strokes Gained Putting.

 The 2017 champion, Russell Henley, came from four shots back in the final round to win his 3rd PGA Tour title.
 He had a final round -7 (65), which included 10 birdies, to give him a three stroke victory over Sung-hoon Kang.